Throwfox/VTDNet/README.md

 ### 1. Generating Synthetic Data

-Use the following command to generate synthetic data for training and evaluation:
+Use the following command to generate synthetic data for training and evaluation; the params need to be set within the file:

 ```bash
 python ./Data/data_syn.py